Frequently Asked Questions

 - If your password still is not working, you will need to use the "Forgot Password" function as described above to get a new activation e-mail.

-- If you did not recieve a password e-mail after using the "forgot password" feature, please check your "junk mail", "spam", or "deleted" folders for the e-mail.
+- If you did not receive a password e-mail after using the "forgot password" feature, please check your "junk mail", "spam", or "deleted" folders for the e-mail.
 If you do not find it there, please check your filters to ensure BassResource.com is marked as "safe".

 The following articles will get you started down the right path.
 Follow the links at the bottom of each page for even more information.